Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect/castSoundEffect.rst

 castSoundEffect
 ====================================================================================================

 `string`_.
-The sound path to the sound effect to use when casting.
+The path to the sound effect to play when casting.

 .. _`string`: ../../../lua/type/string.html